Percevyle is one of the many new names that came to England

 Early Notables of the Percevyle family (pre 1700)

-Another 49 words (4 lines of text) are included under the topic Early Percevyle Notables in all our PDF Extended History products and printed products wherever possible.
+1550) was a Carthusian author who studied philosophy at both Oxford and Cambridge.
+Another John Percival (d.
+1515?) took...
+Another 218 words (16 lines of text) are included under the topic Early Percevyle Notables in all our PDF Extended History products and printed products wherever possible.

 Migration of the Percevyle family to Ireland